nyteshade/ne-html/README.md

 ## <a name="changelog">Changelog</a>
 _[↩︎ Back to top](#toc)_
+ * **3.0.0** - Provides more robust options.content conversion for text
+   nodes.
+This will allow types to better and more naturally be converted whereas previously it was a bit too blind.

+   Additionally full documentation for registered composite components and all typed methods are added to the built html.d.ts file so that TypeScript users, misguided as they are, will see documentation in its full glory.

+   Major rev due to changing how levels and composite components are registered.
+Previously they were set to be invoked as a separate command but I realised that since we were deploying to a browser my previous concerns about horizontal scaling did not apply.
+Its not a server side component.
  * **2.4.3** - Adding comments to html.d.ts and fixing a small type issue.
  * **2.4.2** - TypeScript, you are the reason we cannot have nice things
  * **2.4.1** - TypeScript, ever annoying, needs some hand crafted